-Tenancy Length: 43 weeks, 46 weeks or 50 weeks.
+Tenancy Length: 51 weeks.

 Process: The online applications consist of basic personal questions (e.g. name, age) and information about your Uni and degree (graduation date etc.) After this your booking is accepted and you will be asked to pay a booking fee as a deposit.
 This will be refunded in full at the end of the tenancy so long as no damage has been caused.